lotte-detaeye/ft_irc/README.md

 # My_irc

-An implementation of an IRC (Internet Relay Chat) server in C++, compatible with RFC 2812.
+An implementation of an IRC (Internet Relay Chat) server in C++, compatible with the RFC 2812 protocol.
 This project aims to build a fully functional IRC server that can interact with real IRC clients such as HexChat, irssi, or netcat.

 ---